 - Get law enforcement involved.
 Depending on the community, it might be possible to temporarily close streets or have law enforcement direct traffic and assist with crossing students.
 Law enforcement officers can also use what they know about nearby traffic conditions to help design recommended walking and bicycling routes during event planning.

-- Map-a-Route.
-If there are particular streets that should be avoided but alternate routes exist, create and distribute maps to show walking and bicycling routes.
+- If there are particular streets that should be avoided but alternate routes exist, create and distribute maps to show walking and bicycling routes.

 - Walk AT School.
 If students live too far away or if conditions around the school do not make it possible to walk or bicycle from any direction, then have an event on the school campus instead.